vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 <TabItem value="mumbai">

 We can now deploy and initialize the rootchain smart contracts.
-This is done using the `polygon-edge rootchain init-contracts` command with the following options:
+This is done using the `polygon-edge rootchain deploy` command with the following options:

 <details>
 <summary>Flags</summary>